 - Sell photos

 - Make skincare products

 - Offer child care

-Product development isn’t the easiest route, but it’s often the most rewarding, and it may not be as hard as you expect.
-Making custom products is popular amongst jewelry brands, fashion brands, and home decor brands, yet it expands through virtually any industry where you make stuff from scratch.
+Product development isn’t the easiest route to making money, but it’s often the most rewarding, and it may not be as hard as you expect.
+Making custom products is popular amongst jewelry brands, fashion brands, and home décor brands, yet it expands through virtually any industry where you make things from scratch.

 Some evergreen categories you could sell in are: